martijnbolt/tau/README.md

 ## Status
 Current status is collecting and reading up on existing resources found in the tauchain IRC chat, on telegram and online.
 Found resources are documented in this file under [sources](#sources) and, after inspection, submitted partially to content.
 ## Process
 If a new resource is found, it is added to the list of [sources](#sources) below.
 After inspection and reading/watching a source from the sources list it is categorised and an easy to comprehend excerpt is added to the [content](#content), with a link referencing the original source.
 The link is removed from the sources list when all relevant content from the source is added to the content of this document.
+(The very last link shows how to do markup using github)

-# Content
+# Content (stub)
 1. Abstract of tauchains basics
 1. what problems it solves, the purpose for which Tauchain was invented
 1. How tauchain functions